AdobeXD/plugin-samples/plugin-design-guidelines/index.md

 ## UI Components & Resources

- In this section you can find UI component examples and resources such as a sticker sheet that you can use to build your plugin.
+UI Components & Resources will have examples and resources that will help you design your plugin.

 ![UI Components](ux_images/Style_examples.png)